baciucalin/yama/README.md

 # yama
-Practicing latest android architecture components with a movie that exploits the movie database API
+Practicing latest android architecture components with an app that exploits the movie database API.

+Featuring MVVM architecture.